 Let's translate one version of the Humpty Dumpty "unlimited" to real English.

 According to a prominent web host, account holders are given "unlimited disk space".
 On this host, if you look at the fine print, you will find that "you can add as much content as you want, but maybe not all at once" (unmodified quote given).
 In other words, you can't use the "unlimited" space in one go.
 You can use an unspecified amount at first, and then add more.
 But who gets to decide how much you can use each time?
 The web host, of course.

 This is confirmed by their next sentence, "The vast majority of our customers' sites grow at rates well within our rules, however, and will not be impacted by this constraint" (emphasis mine).
-Specifically what these rules are, that is, how many MB you can use at first, at what rate you can increase your disk space, is not stated.
+Specifically what these rules are, that is, how many bytes you can use at first, at what rate you can increase your disk space, is not stated.
 It is determined not by the contract you have with them, but by whatever they feel like imposing at the moment.
 Woe betide your site should it grow at a rate not to the web host's fancy: it can be terminated on the grounds that you've breached the contract.